linda-seiter/cmsc115-workspace/week1_lab/README.md

 </tr>
 </table>

 1. Click on `JavaFacts.java`, then click the run button to view the output.
-The program does not produce the expected output.
+Notice the program does not produce the expected output.
-2. Click on the Junit test class `JavaFactsTest.java`, then click the run button to run the test.
+2. Click on the Junit class `JavaFactsTest.java`, then click the run button to run the test.
 The red bar indicates the test failed.
 ![task 2 test fails](images/test2_failed.png)

 Junit provides a popup window to compare the actual and expected test results: